Indie Book Awards (Australia)

+From 2008 until 2015 the Children's and Young Adult books were included in the same category.
+In 2016 they were split into separate awards.

 A longlist of titles is compiled and announced in December of each year and a shortlist (24 titles, four per category) are announced in late January.

 The winners of the Indie Book Awards are widely reported on by various media, including libraries and publishing-related websites.